-3. Port Community Systems and Blockchains
+3. Port Community Systems and Digital Ledger Technologies

 Port Community Systems (PCS) are an information entity that makes available logistical information to the actors involved in port-related freight distribution, including freight forwarders that act as intermediaries for importers (consignees) or exporters (consignors), terminal operators that are the interface between the port foreland and hinterland, customs, ocean carriers, inland carriers and the port authority itself.